 The historical sources, which are notably full, suggest that only some statues and an obelisk (perhaps pasteboard) have been lost from the C18 landscape.

-A park south of the house was enclosed c 1712.
+A park south of the house was enclosed about 1712.
 Home Park, known from the 1740s simply as 'the Park', was apparently ornamental; deer were kept and hunted elsewhere, in Pirton Park 2.5km to the north-west, and the Red Deer Park 2km to the south.
 The Park was incorporated in Brown's larger landscape park.

 Croome was Brown's first major independent commission, given to him in, or just before, 1750.
 His initial task, a major one which to some extent predetermined the plan of the new landscape, was to drain the land around the house preparatory to its rebuilding, the culverts serving his new serpentine lake.
-The house went up without delay and in 1758 was painted by Richard Wilson (d 1782) in a setting which included the lake, Brown's bridge across it and the hilltop church, the last still under construction.
+The house went up without delay and in 1758 was painted by Richard Wilson (died 1782) in a setting which included the lake, Brown's bridge across it and the hilltop church, the last still under construction.
 Brown's surviving account book begins too late to record the first decade's work at Croome.
 After 1760 it records a few payments, and shows that Benjamin Read was the foreman in charge.

-Map and other evidence shows that from the mid C18 the landscape park was enlarged on several occasions, reaching its maximum extent in the 1930s.
+Map and other evidence shows that from the mid-C18 the landscape park was enlarged on several occasions, reaching its maximum extent in the 1930s.
 The vast majority of the registered area is now farmland (1990s), although large parts of its eastern part are occupied by the installations of DERA Defford (formerly a Second World War airfield).

-KITCHEN GARDEN The mid to late C18 walled kitchen garden (listed grade II), remodelled in the mid C19 with a heated wall, stands immediately east of the stables court, and lies within the ha-ha around the house and pleasure grounds.
+KITCHEN GARDEN: the mid to late-C18 walled kitchen garden (listed Grade II), remodelled in the mid-C19 with a heated wall, stands immediately east of the stables court, and lies within the ha-ha around the house and pleasure grounds.
 It measures a maximum of 200m east/west by 150m north/south.
-A gardener's cottage stands in the north-west corner of the garden; of C18 date it was remodelled in the mid C19.
+A gardener's cottage stands in the north-west corner of the garden; of C18 date it was remodelled in the mid-C19.

 About 1800 Croome was reckoned by Arthur Young to be second only to Kew as a botanical showpiece, and Croome's glass was an especial feature.